Russian Bombshell Dasha Mart Puts On A Leggy Display & Flaunts Cleavage In Flirty Romper

 Russian model Dasha Mart is known for her putting her fabulous physique on display in her Instagram updates.
 The beauty doesn’t seem to shy away from showing off a little skin, either.
-As The inquisitr reported earlier this month, the beauty flaunted her figure in a pair of Daisy Dukes and a skimpy bikini top.
+As The Inquisitr reported earlier this month, the beauty flaunted her figure in a pair of Daisy Dukes and a skimpy bikini top.
 On Wednesday, she showcased her enviable figure in a flirty romper.

 In the triple post, Dasha stood outside on a bridge in the Brickell area of Miami.
-She wore a pink romper that featured a plunging neckline that highlighted her cleavage.
+She wore a pink romper that featured a plunging neckline, which highlighted her cleavage.
 The number also had a high hemline that showcased the her long, toned legs.
 The romper fit snugly around her waist, accentuating her hourglass shape.
 Dasha completed the outfit with a pair of nude heels that featured wide ankle straps.

 Dasha wore a face full of makeup for the photo and opted to wear a matching pink color on her lips.
 Her long straight hair down fell down over one shoulder.
 Carrying a small white clutch purse, she looked as though she was about to embark on some day shopping.